 Anything below 97.8 is considered low body temperature and indicates poor T3 activity.
 So you can check your temperature to determine thyroid hormone function at the cellular level.

-Now you know the difference between hypo and hyperthyroidism yet it’s not easy to heal your thyroid without balancing the rest of your hormones too.
+Now you know the difference between hypothyroidism and hyperthyroidism yet it’s not easy to heal your thyroid without balancing the rest of your hormones too.
 So I created the Hormone Reboot Training for you to discover how to balance all your hormones and get the support you need to heal your thyroid problem.
-It’s free!
+Join me for free.